zhenvd/Raffle-App-Method/README.md

 ***
 1. Fork this repo
 1. Clone it on you local machine in the folder you want it.
+2. Once you finish with your assignment, push it to GitHub and submit the link in Canvas, so your TA can have it.

+***
+4. This will be a great time to continue using git/GitHub.
+You will work on 7 methods for this exercise.
+You can create branches as you code along and name them after your method:  _**This is an example: (This is optional)**_

+    * ``` git checkout -b getUserInput-method ```.
+This will create the branch **getUserInput-method.**
+    * ``` git merge main ``` Before working in a new branch always merge master to make sure that you are not missing any changes in master.
+You work on your branch, write your code, and once you are done:
+    * ``` git status ``` check the status of the branch that you are currently working.
+    * ``` git add -A ``` add the change in your staging area.
+    * ``` git commit -m "finished working with GetUserInput-method" ``` commit your work in your local repo.
+    * ``` git checkout main ``` switch back to main.
+    * ``` git merge GetUserInput-method ``` merge everything you work  in GetUserInput-method to master.
+    * ``` git push -u origin GetUserInput-method ``` push the branch to your remote repo
+    * Although it is not recommended to do your own pull request since you are working solo, you can go ahead and do it.
+Do pull request on GitHub and merge the changes in the main branch.
+    * Now go back to the terminal and switch to main ``` git checkout main ``` then do a pull ``` git pull ``` to get all the changes from GitHub
+    * Repeat the process by changing just the name of your branch
 ***

 ### Variables